 So put on your best walking shoes, grab your camera and let’s explore the culture of Bulgaria’s largest city!

 How to spend 24 hours in Sofia, Bulgaria for the cultural traveller:

 Start the day with a nice breakfast.
 We stayed at two different hotels in Sofia, the Adria Complex near the train station and the Sofia Residence Boutique Hotel.
 Adria is boring and standard, but cose to the train station.
 Not surprisingly, I prefer the last one with breakfast on the private terrace.
-It’s located a little outside of the center n a quiet neighbourhood but wiht great bars, bakeries and restaurants nearby.
+It’s located a little outside of the center n a quiet neighbourhood but with great bars, bakeries and restaurants nearby.
 I would definitely stay here again.
 We had a huge room with bathtub and desk.
 It was an old house made into a hotel giving it a homely feel.
 Later, we passed the Arena di Serdica Hotel which looked nice, since it has real amphitheater on the ground floor!